-Although overshadowed and usually overlooked by diving tourists passing through on their way to Milne Bay or New Britain, and contrary to what you would tend to expect so close to a capital city, the scuba diving around Port Moresby is actually very good and at times simply excellent…
+Although overshadowed and usually overlooked by diving tourists passing through on their way to Milne Bay, New Britain or New Ireland and contrary to what you would tend to expect so close to a capital city, the scuba diving around Port Moresby is actually very good and at times simply excellent!

-The diving has a distinctly “local” flavor and there is a strong following from the expats based in the capital, but Loloata Resort in nearby Bootless Bay has a firmly established international reputation based largely on critter diving and being able to almost guarantee showing divers & underwater photographers the rare & beautiful Rhinopias.
+The diving has a distinctly “local” flavor and there is a strong following from the expats based in the capital.

 Club based recreational scuba diving in the area began in 1962 when a group of ex-pats formed the Port Moresby Underwater Club, which was eventually replaced in 1975 by the Port Moresby Sub-Aqua Club (POMSAC).